GURPS Traveller

-GURPS Traveller is a set of table-top role-playing game books by Steve Jackson Games, designed to allow game play in the Third Imperium science-fiction setting from the original Traveller using the GURPS rule system.
-Loren Wiseman (formerly of Game Designers' Workshop) wrote the core book for GURPS Traveller and served as line editor.
+GURPS Traveller is a set of table-top role-playing game books by Steve Jackson Games (SJG), designed to allow game play in the Third Imperium science-fiction setting from the original Traveller using the GURPS rule system.
+Loren Wiseman wrote the core book for GURPS Traveller and served as line editor.

 History

 Steve Jackson had long been a fan of Traveller, and had previously talked to Digest Group Publications about publishing a GURPS Traveller as far back as the late 1980s.
-Following the 1996 dissolution of Game Designers' Workshop, Jackson was able to obtain the Traveller license from Marc Miller, while Miller simultaneously licensed Traveller to Imperium Games.
-Jackson had Loren Wiseman produce GURPS Traveller, set in an alternate history timeline since the classic Traveller setting was then licensed to Imperium Games.
+Following the 1996 dissolution of Game Designers' Workshop, Jackson obtained the Traveller license from Marc Miller, while Miller simultaneously licensed Traveller to Imperium Games.
+Jackson had Loren Wiseman (formerly of Game Designers' Workshop) produce GURPS Traveller, set in an alternate history timeline since the classic Traveller setting was then licensed to Imperium Games.
 Following its publication, Steve Jackson Games supported GURPS Traveller by publishing numerous supplemental background books continuing through 2003, and the Journal of the Travellers Aid Society was brought back as an online magazine similar to Pyramid in 2000.

-The game uses the GURPS (Third Edition) system and takes place in an alternate timeline in which no Rebellion occurred and the Virus was never released.
-Steve Jackson Games has produced over 30 high-quality supplements for the line, including details for all of the major races, many of the minor races, interstellar trade, expanded world generation, the military forces of the Third Imperium, and starships.
+The game uses the GURPS third edition system and takes place in an alternate timeline in which no rebellion had occurred, and the AI Virus was never released.
+SJG has produced over 30 supplements for the line, including details for all of the major races, many of the minor races, interstellar trade, expanded world generation, the military forces of the Third Imperium, and starships.
 The game is often referred to as "GT".
-Loren Wiseman who worked with Game Designers' Workshop in the design and development of Traveller was the GURPS Traveller line manager and editor of the online magazine Journal of the Travellers Aid Society.
+Wiseman was the GURPS Traveller line manager and editor of the online magazine Journal of the Travellers Aid Society.